chryswoods/siremol.org/tutorials/somd/Hydration_free_energy/Production.md

 ####<center>Step Two: Running an alchemical free energy simulation with SOMD </center>

-For an alchemical free energy calculation simulations will be run at different values of lambda.
-Running the simulations at different lambdas can of course be setup in any possible way, but usually creating a directory for each lambda simulation structures the data well.
+For an alchemical free energy calculation simulations will be run at different values of λ.
+Running the simulations at different λs can of course be setup in any possible way, but usually creating a directory for each λ simulation structures the data well.
 Navigate to the simulation directory.
 Here we now want to create a bunch of directories where the simulations will actually be run.
 Often simulations will be repeated more than once, so therefore creating different run directories is probably a good idea.

 ```bash